How to dream about unicorns: the improved formula (published 2014)

 First of all, I can't stress enough that this is list of tips that I have put together, and I'm no real expert.
 To be fair, it's hard to be an expert on dreams anyways, since every little snap of your nerve can totally turn your head around.
 I'm not urging you to try any of these, honestly - some of them didn't work for me, some of them did a bit, some of them I'm still trying, but everyone is different and what doesn't suit my brain, might suit yours!
 If you keep having super bad nightmares every single night, you are probably better off contacting a dream clinic (yeh, apparently these do exist, and I'm currently researching how to get a job in one, how could would that be though?!), or talk to your GP.

-- most likely your bad dreams are a result of stress or anxiety, try to minimise these in your every day life & try to rationalize them if possible (freaking out that you are about to fail an exam and not preparing for it definitely won't bring you dreams about unicorns)
+How to improve your sleep & get better dreams💤 Most likely your bad dreams are a result of stress or anxiety, try to minimise these in your every day life & try to rationalize them if possible (freaking out that you are about to fail an exam and not preparing for it definitely won't bring you dreams about unicorns)

-- play with room temperature - try sleeping in a cooler room or have the heater on, open the window, roll up the blinds, even the slightest change can make the difference
+💤 Play with room temperature - try sleeping in a cooler room or have the heater on, open the window, roll up the blinds, even the slightest change can make the difference

 Have you got bad dreams?

 Feel free to share your tips & tricks below!